cermak-petr/actor-booking-best-hotels/README.md

 __search__ is the only required attribute.
 This is the Booking.com search query.
 __simple__ defines if the data should be extracted just from the list page, default is __false__.
+__useFilters__ sets if the crawler should utilize criteria filters to overcome the limit for 1000 results.
 __minScore__ specifies the minimum allowed rating of the hotel to be included in results, default is __8.4__.
 __maxPages__ sets maximum number of pagination pages to be crawled.
 __concurrency__ sets maximum number of parallel open browser pages.